-E. a stenographic record of all hearings and transcripts thereof at no cost to him/her.
+- A stenographic record of all hearings and transcripts thereof at no cost to the faculty member.

 The faculty committee to be consulted by the chancellor in considering suspension under UWS 4.09 is the University Committee.

-C. The chancellor shall, as soon as practicable after the expiration of this ten-day period, render his/her decision and transmit such decision to the committee, the provost, the faculty member concerned, the original complainant, and the University Committee.
+- The chancellor shall, as soon as practicable after the expiration of this ten-day period, render their decision and transmit such decision to the committee, the provost, the faculty member concerned, the original complainant, and the University Committee.

 CFRR shall transmit its findings of fact and recommendations in dismissal cases in accordance with UWS 4.07.